Courses

 Instructors: Zoe K. Heller

 What motivates us to write about our own lives?
-What is the relationship between the ‘I’ who experiences and the ‘I’ who writes?
+What is the relationship between the "I' who experiences and the "I" who writes?
+How scrupulous must we be about telling the truth?
 What are our moral obligations to the people we write about?
-In this workshop, we will consider different approaches to writing about the people, places and events that have formed us.
+In this workshop, we will consider different approaches to the people, places and things that have formed us.

-This course will introduce students to the foundational principles and techniques of screenwriting, taking into account the practical considerations of film production.
+This course will introduce students to core screenwriting principles and techniques.
 Questions of thematic cohesiveness, plot construction, logical cause and effect, character behavior, dialogue, genre consistency and pace will be explored as students gain confidence in the form by completing a number of short screenplays.
 The course will illustrate and analyze the power of visual storytelling to communicate a story to an audience, and will guide students to create texts that serve as "blueprints" for emotionally powerful and immersive visual experiences.
+Final portfolio will include one short exercise and two short screenplays.

 C01 · Thursdays, 1:30-4:20 PM